Poteet Municipal Court

 - Please make Checks/Money orders out to Poteet Municipal Court

-- You may also pay online by clicking on the link below.
+- You may also pay online by clicking on the link to the right.

 - Payments are accepted from 8:00 am to 4:30 pm Monday thru Friday.